websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/developer-guide/writing-a-form-storage-adapter.md

    }
     ```

 1. Find the existing `delete` method.
-At the start of this method, set a `fileId` variable as the primary key returned by the delete request object:
+At the start of this method (before the `try` block), set a `fileId` variable as the primary key returned by the delete request object:

    ```java
    long fileId = ddmStorageAdapterDeleteRequest.getPrimaryKey();
    ```

-1. Call your `_deleteFile` method, passing it the file ID:
+1. Immediately after, call your `_deleteFile` method, passing it the file ID:

    ```java
    _deleteFile(fileId);